httpsterio/gotempo-sl-module/README.md

 of Simply Love's favourite-song code.

 Samples are kept in memory for one song and thrown away when the next starts; nothing is written and nothing accumulates.
-They are bucketed into `HR_GRAPH_POINTS` evenly spaced points and run through a short moving average, so the line shows effort rather than sensor jitter.
+They are grouped into `HR_GRAPH_POINTS` buckets by position along the song and plotted at each bucket's mean sample time, so the line reaches both ends of the box instead of being inset by half a bucket, then run through a short moving average so it shows effort rather than sensor jitter.

+The scale comes from the readings themselves rather than a fixed range, with `HR_GRAPH_PAD` headroom so the peak does not sit on the edge.
+That is why the min, mean and max labels matter: they are what say whether the line was a warmup or a wall.

 Course modes are skipped: their density graph is built from several songs and one song's samples would not line up with it.

 ## Config